ryanwang520/api-docs/source/includes/_integrations.md

 ## Improveit360 Integration

-ArcSite Provides Out-of-the-Box [Basic Standard Integration](#basic-standard-integration) for essential features.
+ArcSite Provides Out-of-the-Box [Basic Standard Integration](#basic-standard-integration-for-i360) for essential features.
 With Basic Standard Integration, it supports auto-pushing Drawing PDFs, creating Sales data in I360 Appointments.
 No extra custom development is needed.

 We also provide Webhooks and APIs for customization.
-Please check out those [Webhooks for customization](#customized-features-with-extended-integration-for-i360) for more details.
+Please check out those [Webhooks and APIs for customization](#webhooks-and-apis-for-i360-customization) for more details.

-### Basic Standard Integration
+### Basic Standard Integration for I360

 **Integrating I360 into ArcSite**